 The 2014 Conference will take place October 24-26, 2014 in downtown Chicago.
 Sessions on October 25 and 26 will take place at University Center, 525 S. State Street.
-We have not yet released schedule or speaker information.
+We have not yet released schedule, speaker, or fee information.
 When we do, it will show up in the aforementioned channels.

 Please check out our Writers Night Out workshops in the meantime!

 2. Do you offer 1-day passes to the conference?
 Do you offer discounts for [students/dogs/llamas/fill in the blank with your situation]?

 No on all counts.
 We have a partnership with Chicago Writers Association, and their members receive benefits for our one-night workshops.